octobanana/m8/README.md

 Now let's define our macro.
 The `./src/m8.hh` file is where macros are defined.
-Add our macro the the macro map data structure:
+Add our macro to the macro map data structure:
 ```cpp
 // macro map
 // (name) -> (info, usage, regex, fn)